adityavs14/Hierarchical-MARL/README.md

 #### Training

 Navigate to the directory of either `3policy` or `4policy` depending on the number of subpolicies and run the following commands.
+We can specify the number of threads to use for parallelization of rollout as an argument.
 ```
 cd 3policy
-python3 -u subpolicies/train_subpolicies.py
+python3 -u subpolicies/train_subpolicies.py 30
 ```
+The above command specifies 30 threads to be used.
 The models will be saved at `saved_subpolicies/sub`.

 #### Evaluation and Metrics
 To evaluate H-MARL Expert, run the following command from the 3policy (or 4policy) directory.